Yemeni opposition doubts Saleh pledge to quit soon

 On Sunday, U.S. Ambassador Gerald Feierstein met Yemeni Foreign Minister Abubakr Abdullah Al-Qirbi and discussed the power transfer plan, Yemen's official news agency SABA reported.

-"This is all an effort to calm the international community before the briefing before the Security Council," said Asl, the protest organiser.
+"This is all an effort to calm the international community before the briefing before the Security Council," said Asl, the protest organizer.

 In Saturday's speech, Saleh repeated his condition that he would not cede power to long-time rivals from the opposition parties, who he says have hijacked the youth activists' protests and aim to subvert the constitutional process.